-A motion under Rule 45 for contempt or for compliance must be filed with the district court that issued the subpoena (1991 Advisory Committee Notes to FRCP 45(a)(2); FRCP 45(e)).
-As explained above, this may or may not be the same court where the underlying action is pending (see From which Court Must the Subpoena Issue?).
+Subpoena-related motions and applications must initially be filed in the compliance court (see 2013 Advisory Committee Notes to FRCP 45(f)).
+This includes motions for contempt (see FRCP 45(g)).
+The compliance court may or may not be the same as the court where the underlying action is pending, and that issued the subpoena (see From Which Court Must the Subpoena Issue?).